 This is just the beginning.
 Artificial intelligence (AI) is entering our homes, our Internet browsers, and even our car dealerships.

-AI is an emerging trend in 2017 (as our upcoming free webinar will highlight).
+AI is an emerging trend in 2017.
 Increasingly, car dealers and automotive marketers will rely on AI for basic communication with customers.